-Anybody able to pass the basic knowledge examinations and fulfil the basic experience requirements can get a Part-66 licence.
+Anybody able to pass the basic knowledge examinations and fulfil the basic experience requirements can get the related Part-66 licence.
 There are no additional conditions such as a medical certificate or any other proof regarding the mental or physical abilities.
 In other words, people with specific learning difficulties or physical impairments are not discriminated by Part-66 or Part-147.

 Obtaining the licence does not give the certification privileges.
 Before granting such privileges, the maintenance organisation will have first to check the competence, including the assessment of the skills and abilities and considering the Human Factors principles.
 The scope of the certification authorisation will be commensurate to these competence/abilities.
 Please note that in some EU Member States additional occupational safety and health requirements may apply (working on heights, confined spaces, etc.).